Carly-Jane/International_Power_Rangers/README.md

 Overall, it seems that the world has moved towards producing energy more sustainably by using more renewable fuel sources to run their power plants.

-Looking at the current global power shortage will what we have been doing so far be enough for everyone to keep using power as we currently do?
+Looking at the current global power shortages, will what we have been doing so far be enough for everyone to keep using power as we currently do?